colinwilson/lotusdocs.dev/content/docs/guides/features/feedback-widget.md

 ### Event Destination

+This determines which of your configured web analytics services to send your collected feedback to:

+{{% alert context="warning" %}}
-This determines which of your configured web analytics services to send your collected feedback to.
-If this parameter is not set, and the feedback widget is enabled, it will send feedback to all web analytics configured in `hugo.toml`:
+If this parameter is not set, and the feedback widget is enabled, feedback will be sent to all web analytics configured in `hugo.toml`
+{{% /alert %}}

 - **`eventDest`** - Which web analytics services to send visitor feedback to e.g. `["plausible", "google"]` (**default**)